 As you may have guessed, the search for a perfect measuring

 system is rather pointless.
-There is so much variation in bodies among individuals that it is impossible for everyone to fit into any set of standards.
+There is so much variation in bodies among individuals that it's impossible for everyone to fit into any set of standards.
 The

 unique qualities of each individual are part of the challenge, complexity and